Lekela Power B.V. – Modern Slavery Statement 2021

 For every asset, our management teams are required to comply with the Lekela Group Code of Conduct and Social Policy.
-In 2019 H2 we intend on implementing additional training for key personnel in our organisation and at our assets to increase capacity for identifying and managing modern slavery risks.
+Awareness sessions on modern slavery and human trafficking are also undertaken with Lekela staff whose functions cover labour, community and social workstreams.

-During 2019 we will continue to monitor our supply chain and our portfolio with a view to identifying and managing any heightened risk of modern slavery.
+Next Steps: During 2022 we will continue to monitor our supply chain and our portfolio with a view to identifying and managing any heightened risk of modern slavery.

 F. Training on modern slavery and trafficking

-We will also keep under review what ongoing training is appropriate for our staff, particularly those who manage key supplier relationships, those who have the highest visibility over workers employed and contracted at our assets, and those working with local communities.
-The first stage of this was undertaken in 2018 in Ghana with the delivery of IFC Performance Standards training to Lekela’s Community Liaison Officers.
+Across our supply chain and within our organisation, we recognise the importance of building awareness on modern slavery and its indicators.
+We keep under review appropriate ongoing training for our staff, particularly those who manage key supplier relationships, those who have the highest visibility over workers employed and contracted at our assets, and those working with local communities.

 At the end of 2021 we piloted an office-wide training programme for our London HQ team in identifying modern slavery and human trafficking risks.
 This cohort included the whole business development department, HR, ESG managers, finance and the legal team all based in London.
 To date, we have trained over 20% of Lekela staff and due to the success of the training programme this year we will adapt the content and aim to roll it out across all operational sites by the end of 2022.